shawn-jj/Meeting-Notes/README.md

 # Next step

-- Implement the feature to view meeting details
-- Implement the feature to add new meeting notes
+- Refactor meeting page
-- Implement more pages
+- Implement functions of pages

 # Work done

+- Created people page, as well as its mobile display
+- Created my profile page, as well as its mobile display
 - Refined design of frontend using another UI library (Joy UI)
 - Separate AvatarGroup component from MeetingCard
 - Refactored the frontend using another UI library (Material UI)